-- 12.1.1.
-This Chapter considers the potential environmental effects of the Scheme upon cultural heritage assets.
-It summarises relevant legislation, policy and guidance and describes the methods used to gather baseline information and assess effects.
-It then presents a summary of the currently available baseline built heritage and archaeological information.
-This includes an assessment of the potential built heritage impacts, and an assessment of previously unrecorded archaeological remains to be present, drawing upon a Desk Based Assessment and the results of a detailed programme of archaeological evaluation in relation to the EMG2 Main Site (Appendices 12a-f). - 12.1.2.
-The potential effects of the Scheme upon the significance of heritage assets as a result of physical loss or change in their setting during the construction and post construction phases are assessed and mitigation measures proposed as appropriate.
-Residual effects following the implementation of mitigation measures are then assessed.
+- 12.1.2.
+This Chapter summarises relevant legislation, policy and guidance and describes the methods used to gather baseline information and assess effects.
+It then presents a summary of the currently available baseline based on built heritage and archaeological information.
+This includes an assessment of the potential built heritage impacts, and an assessment of previously unrecorded archaeological remains present, drawing upon a Desk Based Assessment and the results of a detailed programme of archaeological evaluation in relation to the EMG2 Works provided within Appendices 12A-F (Document DCO 6.12A-F/MCO 6.12A-F).
+A detailed programme of archaeological evaluation was undertaken in association with the EMG1 Works and will be referred to where appropriate. - 12.1.3.
+The potential effects of the EMG2 Project upon the significance of heritage assets as a result of physical loss or change in their setting during the construction and post construction phases are assessed for the DCO Application and MCO Application separately and in combination, and mitigation measures are proposed as appropriate.
+Residual effects following the implementation of mitigation measures are then assessed in respect of each application separately and for the